sumeetgajjar/CS7610-F20/lab1/REPORT.md

 ### Implementing Reliable Delivery of Messages using UDP

+This total order multicast implementation uses UDP for sending various types of messages.
+Since UDP does not guaranty delivery of messages, it is implemented at the application level.

 ##### ContinuousMsgSender

 Mutlicast service uses UDP to send and receive various types of messages.